armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 18
+    Testing code has been uploaded for homework 1, in the homework file itself. **For this homework, it is optional that you complete the** **testing interface and submit it with your homework**.
+For future homeworks and assignments, tests will be provided in a more timely manner and required.

+    Also note, the requirement to name both instances of your `flatten` and `orderedElems` function the same has been dropped.

+  - September 17
+    A note has been added to the course outline regarding use of **plaintext** or **code snippet markup** when sharing code in discussions with staff and on Teams, **instead of screenshots**.
+    Also see the post in the general chat on Teams regarding how to use the code snippet formatting tool.

+    Additionally:

+      - A note was added to homework 1 regarding the marking of the `orderedElems` question.
+And a small error regarding usage of two type parameters was fixed in the `StructTree` problem.

   - September 16
     The typos encountered in today's lecture have all been corrected (if I missed any, let me know.)